 Canberra Wool Expo: A Celebration of Wool

-The weekend will showcase craftspeople from far and wide to come, create, and demonstrate their wool.
-Expect to see a vast array of luxury and specialist yarns including hand-spun and hand-dyed yarns.
-Tools and accessories for knitting, spinning, and felting will also be in abundance.
+The weekend will feature producers and sellers from far and wide along with many beloved regulars to the market.
+They will showcase some of the best-quality wool products you’ll find in the country.
+Expect to see a vast array of luxury and specialist yarns including those that have been hand-spun and hand dyed.
+Tools, accessories, and clothing will also be in abundance.

 This page will continually be updated so stay tuned for more stallholder highlights where we give you a preview of what to expect from select stalls on our big two-day event.
 We’ll also be placing features that will give you an insight about the participating stalls and their experiences so far.
 Like us on Facebook @Oldbusdepotmarkets to stay in the loop of the latest updates.